Parker Health Group Center for Longevity

 Supporting Families Through Transitions in Care

-Research faculty partner with hospice organizations and researchers at other institutions to develop tolls to identify hospice patients at risk for poor outcomes and provide them with support after leaving hospice.
+Research faculty partner with hospice organizations and researchers at other institutions to develop tools to identify hospice patients at risk for poor outcomes and provide them with support after leaving hospice.

 Expanding Treatment Options for Alzheimer's Disease

-Division geriatricians actively collaborate with researchers at the Rutgers Institute for Health (IFH) to recruit patients for a National Institutes of Health (NIH)-funded clinical trial aimed at evaluating drug tolerability, safety, and efficacy in individuals with early-stage Alzheimer's disease.
+Division geriatricians actively collaborate with researchers at the Rutgers Institute for Health, Health Care, and Aging Research (IFH) to recruit patients for a National Institutes of Health (NIH)-funded clinical trial aimed at evaluating drug tolerability, safety, and efficacy in individuals with early-stage Alzheimer's disease.

 Join Our Groundbreaking Team